By DYLAN CHISHOLM, DPT

 However, with PT we use these adjustments as a compliment to other interventions with the goal of addressing the dysfunctional movement patterns and changing the way you move, which over time will lead to long term pain relief.
 These additional interventions include use of manual therapy and soft tissue mobilization to improve tissue pliability and reduce joint and muscle inflammation, therapeutic exercises specifically targeted towards your goals and your pain patterns to provide support to your spine, dry needling to address deeper muscle binding and pain and electrical stimulation to block your bodies pain signals to get you feeling better before you leave.

-Physical Therapists don’t want you to have to come back every 2 weeks if we can educate you on techniques to get you feeling better ALL the time!
+Physical Therapists don’t want you to have to come back every 2 weeks if we can educate you on treatments to get you feeling better ALL the time!

 Physical Therapist applies instrument assisted soft tissue work for muscle pliability